giaphm/ecommerce-shop-go-react/README.md

 # Ecommerce shop

-Ecommerce shop is a project using golang with Clean Architecture, DDD, CQRS, and
+Ecommerce shop is a project using golang with Clean Architecture, DDD, CQRS, and React, Nextjs, Typescript

 ### Directories